dlzi/brevis/CONTRIBUTING.md

 * First off, please be nice and follow the [Code of Conduct](CODE_OF_CONDUCT.md).

-* If you’re new to Brevis, be sure to read our [wiki pages](https://github.com/dlzi/brevis/wiki) to get a real understanding what is Brevis and its design principles.
+* If you’re new to Brevis, be sure to read our [documentation](https://getbrevis.com) to get a real understanding what is Brevis and its design principles.

 ## Issue Tracker